mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 # Migration from v7 to v8

-<p class="description">This guide describes the changes needed to migrate the Date and Time Pickers from v6 to v7.</p>
+<p class="description">This guide describes the changes needed to migrate the Date and Time Pickers from v7 to v8.</p>

 ## Introduction

-This is a reference guide for upgrading `@mui/x-date-pickers` from v6 to v7.
+This is a reference guide for upgrading `@mui/x-date-pickers` from v7 to v8.
-To read more about the changes from the new major, check out [the blog post about the release of MUI X v7](https://mui.com/blog/mui-x-v7-beta/).

 ## Start using the new release